Lev0n82/TeamOS/README.md

-# Teams OS: Birthday Cake Planner 🎂
+# Team OS: Birthday Cake Planner 🎂

 A celebration-themed task management and productivity platform featuring a delightful Birthday Cake AI assistant that makes productivity sweet and rewarding.

 ## Overview

-Teams OS: Birthday Cake Planner transforms the mundane task of productivity management into a joyful celebration.
+Team OS: Birthday Cake Planner transforms the mundane task of productivity management into a joyful celebration.
 With our charming Birthday Cake AI assistant, every completed task becomes a reason to celebrate, every milestone becomes a party, and every achievement unlocks sweet rewards.

 ## Features